rekha-balan/azure-docs-test2-pr.nl-NL/articles/service-fabric/service-fabric-testability-scenarios.md

 ---
-title: Create chaos and failover tests for Azure microservices | Microsoft Docs
+title: Create chaos and failover tests for Azure Service Fabric | Microsoft Docs
 description: Using the Service Fabric chaos test and failover test scenarios to induce faults and verify the reliability of your services.
 services: service-fabric
 documentationcenter: .net